No767/No767/README.md

 she/they | Open Source Software Developer | Core Maintainer of [Rin](https://github.com/No767/Rin), [Kumiko](https://github.com/No767/Kumiko) and [Miku](https://github.com/No767/Miku)

-Hii, I'm a software developer from San Francisco, California.
+Hii, I'm a software developer and a student.
 I work on building APIs, working with both SQL and NoSQL databases, and develop Discord bots.
 I also handle frontend frameworks as well.

 ## Portfolio